costezki/awesome-nlprojects/README.md

 # Other Cool stuff
 - Node Box
 .
 NodeBox makes it easy to do data visualisations, generative design and complex production challenges. [link](https://www.nodebox.net/node/)
+- Feature Forge
+.
+This library provides a set of tools that can be useful in many machine learning applications (classification, clustering, regression, etc.), and particularly helpful if you use scikit-learn (although this can work if you have a different algorithm). [link][https://github.com/machinalis/featureforge/tree/master]